Hypest-team/HypestBoard/docs/overlays.md

 This works on any operating system, as long as you have NodeJS and npm installed.

 Your new overlay pack will be ready to use!

+## Technical details for overlays

+Overlay packs, as mentioned, are web applications, or sets of web applications.

+Each overlay pack will have its own name, usually derived from their manifest.json.

+Overlay packs will be served under ``/overlays/<overlay-pack-name>``.
+Everything inside this path is browsable on a browser, and served a static files.

+The ```overlay-pack-name``` is assigned following these rules:

+* if the pack has a package.json (for npm downloaded overlays packs), the package
+* name will be its npm package name
+* if not, it will be named ```ext-<overlay-pack-folder>``

 ## Creating overlays